The Ultimate Guide to

 Be secure

-Practice “protection by design and by default,” including the implementation of appropriate technology (encryption) and organizational measures (delete data after use) to ensure data safety at all times.
+Practice “data protection by design and by default,” including the implementation of appropriate technology (encryption) and organizational measures (delete data after use) to ensure data safety at all times.
 Institute an internal data security policy and privacy and security training for employees, and a process to notify authorities and subjects in the event of a breach.

 Delegate responsibility